 Most often, these stands are unmanned and rely on the honor system.
 You can clearly see the freshly harvested corn piled up on a table from the road.
 I gather what I need, and slip cash into the pay box attached to the stand.

 Tips for Canning Corn

 Select freshly harvested corn from your local farm stands or farmers’ market.
 Try to process within a day or two of harvesting.
 As with all preserving methods, the quicker you can preserve it, the better quality it will be.

 Use a Pressure Canner

-Corn is a low acid vegetable and can only be canned safely using a pressure canner.
+Corn is a low-acid vegetable and can only be canned safely using a pressure canner.
+A pressure canner heats the contents at a high temperature necessary to kill bacteria that can cause botulism.
+You cannot can plain corn in a water bath canner safely unless you are using vinegar, such as this pickled corn relish recipe.
 The canner I use is a Presto 16-quart aluminum pressure canner.
 It holds a canner load of 9-pint or 7-quart size jars.

 Choose the Best Corn for Canning

 You will need about 20 pounds of corn on the cob in their husks for a full canner load of 9 pint sized jars, and 32 pounds for a canner load of 7-quart jars.

 Corn Varieties for Preserving

 Some corn varieties are better for canning than others.
 Sweet corn is roughly divided into three distinct types according to genetic background: normal sugary (SU), sugary enhancer (SE) and supersweet (Sh2).